 Overpass aligned near protected habitat

-Located just east of Redmond Ridge Drive Northeast, the Wildlife Habitat Network consists of 457 contiguous miles of protected habitat throughout King County and is actively used by more than 175 animal species, including bear, cougar, bobcat, coyote, and deer.
+Located just east of Redmond Ridge Drive NE, the Wildlife Habitat Network consists of 457 contiguous miles of protected habitat throughout King County and is actively used by more than 175 animal species, including bear, cougar, bobcat, coyote and deer.

 Areas where roads cross significant wildlife-use areas, such as the Wildlife Habitat Network, are anticipated to have a higher frequency of vehicular encounters with wildlife, and thus accidents.
 Nearly half of animal-related car accidents result from drivers swerving to avoid an animal.
 These areas need to be taken into consideration when managing the county roadway system.